If the first burning question for bloggers is: how often should I update my blog? Then the second is often: how long should my blog posts be?

 No matter how long or short they are, how often, or how irregularly, you update your blog, make sure that each post fulfills your readers needs.

-Whether your goal is teaching, inspiring or amusing your readers focus on that and do some careful blog post editting so every blog post does its job in as few words as possible.
+Whether your goal is teaching, inspiring or amusing your readers focus on that and do some careful blog post editing so every blog post does its job in as few words as possible.

 How long are your blog posts?
 Was this blog post too short or too long for your reading preferences?
 (In case you’re wondering it’s just under 600 words long.)